MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-manage-word-wrap-in-the-editor.md

 ## Known issues

-If you're familiar with word wrap in Notepad++, Sublime Text, or Visual Studio Code, be aware of the following issues where Visual Studio behaves differently to other editors:
+If you're familiar with word wrap in Notepad++, Sublime Text, or Visual Studio Code (also known as VS Code), be aware of the following issues where Visual Studio behaves differently to other editors:

 * [Triple click doesn't select whole line](https://developercommunity.visualstudio.com/t/fix-known-issues-in-word-wrap/351760)
 * [Pressing End key twice does not move cursor to end of line](https://developercommunity.visualstudio.com/t/fix-known-issues-in-word-wrap/351760)